Climate Communications and Engagement Coordinator

 Lived Experience of Craving in the Context of Compulsive Overeating Study

 Do you experience binge eating?
-Share your experiences in a study!
+Share your experiences in a study with the Motivated Cognition Lab.

 Study description